 Open Source vs Proprietary Contract Management Software

 There's no doubt there are clear benefits to replacing manual contract management processes with dedicated software.
-But deciding to switch to contract management software is only the first step to realizing these benefits.
-You must determine whether you should use open source software or purchase a proprietary solution.
+But deciding to switch to contract lifecycle management software is only the first step to realizing these benefits.
+You must determine whether you should use open-source software or purchase a proprietary solution.

 How can you determine which will best serve your needs?
 Keep reading to understand the differences between these two software options and the considerations that can help you decide.